I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-Subscribe/README.md

-Either you use straight keystroke injection with no dependencies Or you use an Invoke-WebRequest to download and execute a powershell script that will do the same thing (With the powershell script you have the ability to modify it and add other actions)
+Either you use straight keystroke injection with no dependencies Or you use an Invoke-WebRequest to download and execute a powershell script that will do the same thing (With the powershell script you have the ability to modify it and add other actions) Either way your target will be directed to your youtube page where they will be made to subscribe to you

 ## Getting Started